Mparaiso/simpleuserserviceprovider/README.md

 ## A user service provider for silex

-**SimpleUserServiceProvider** allows [Silex][1] developpers to register and authenticate website users against a database , using a simple ServiceProvider.
-With **SimpleUserServiceProvider** , you no longer need to code basic registration/authentication functionality for your [silex][1] app.
+**SimpleUserServiceProvider** allows [Silex][1] developpers to register and authenticate users against a database , using a simple ServiceProvider.
+With **SimpleUserServiceProvider** , you no longer need to code basic registration/authentication features yourself with [silex][1].

+### INSTALLATION

+simpleuserserviceprovider depends on FOS user bundle.

+witch composer , in composer.json :

+	require:{
+		"friendsofsymfony/user-bundle":"1.*",
+		"mparaiso/simpleuserserviceprovider":"0.*"
+	}

 [1]: https://github.com/fabpot/Silex